NickVonImhof/custom-enchants/README.md

 - #### Reflection
     - Max lvl: 3
-    - Create a bubble around you which will reflect all incoming projectiles back where they came from.
+    - Create a bubble around you which will reflect all incoming projectiles back towards where they came from.
 Any projectile that is fired from inside the bubble will instead be erased from existence.
 Higher levels will increase the size of the bubble.

 ### Carrot On A Stick